lambertlb/ElectronicBattleMat/README1.md

 where you unzipped the SDK.

 ## Running Electronic Battle Mat
 There are a couple of ways you can run the web app.
+Both methods require that you have Java installed.
+This is because the server side servlet is written in java and both web servers require it.
 1. Use the supplied Jetty web service.
 To make things more convenient this project also supplies a small java application called ElectronicBattleMat.jar that can be used to setup a local web server within your network.
 To run it on windows just double click the StartServer.bat file and answer yes if  a firewall dialog comes up.
-At the top of the console window to will tell you the url that people within your network will need to use to connect to the app. for example
+At the top of the console window it will tell you the url that people within your network will need to use to connect to the app. for example
     http://192.168.115.128:8088
 2. Install Tomcat [Apache Tomcat](https://tomcat.apache.org/download-80.cgi) and install